soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

 ### Task 7: Review the Azure Function code

-1. Observe the static _Run_ function, it identifies that the function will run every time the _iot-central-feed_ event hub receives a message.
-It also uses a specific Consumer Group, these are used when there is a possibility that more than one process may be utilizing the data received in the hub.
+1. Observe the static _Run_ function.
+It identifies that the function will run every time the _iot-central-feed_ event hub receives a message.
+It also uses a specific Consumer Group.
+These groups are used when there is a possibility that more than one process may be utilizing the data received in the hub.
 This ensures that dependent processes receive all messages once - thus avoiding any contingency problems.
 The method receives an array (batch) of events from the hub on each execution, as well as an instance of a logger in case you wish to see values in the console (locally or in the cloud).

    ```c#
    public static async Task Run([EventHubTrigger("iot-central-feed", Connection = "fabrikam-oil_RootManageSharedAccessKey_EVENTHUB",
                                 ConsumerGroup = "ingressprocessing")] EventData[] events, ILogger log)
    ```

-2. On line 29, the message body received from the event is deserialized into a Telemetry object - the Telemetry class matches the telemetry sent by the pumps.
+2. On line 29, the message body received from the event is deserialized into a Telemetry object.
+The Telemetry class matches the telemetry sent by the pumps.
 The Telemetry class can be found in the `Models/Telemetry.cs` file.

 3. On line 31, the Device ID is pulled from the system properties of the event.
 This will let us know from which device the telemetry data came, and allows us to group the telemetry by device so we can perform aggregates on the sensor data.